gmagklaras/POFR/extensions/README.txt

-In this directory, we install files/utilities from third parties.
+In this directory, we install files/utilities from third parties:

+-IP2LOCATION-LITE GeoIP2 databases